-Let’s take a look at the factors that most affect the quality of cotton in nonwoven fabrics.
+Let’s take a look at the major areas being targeted in the name of environmental stewardship.
 Continue reading

 “Nonwovens” is a term used to refer to fabrics that are neither woven nor knitted, but rather bonded together by various chemical and mechanical treatments.
 These fabrics are specially engineered by entangling fiber or filaments mechanically, thermally, or chemically.
 Nonwovens have a number of applications in fields such as medicine, pharmaceuticals, oil and gas, farming, hygiene, apparel, and more.